What's wrong?

 This includes:

-- Campaigning for states to sign and ratify, human rights instruments like the Istanbul Convention that combat violence against women and domestic violence
+- Campaigning for states to ratify and implement human rights instruments like the Istanbul Convention that combat violence against women and domestic violence

-- Advocating for the Australian government to fulfill its obligations under CEDAW and do everything it can to prevent gender-based violence in Australia
+- Advocating for the Australian government to fulfil its human rights obligations, including to legislate a Human Rights Act that protects women and girl’s human rights, to prevent gender-based violence in Australia.

 Together, we are unstoppable